The probabilistic world: Fermions

 \paragraph*{Measurement of momentum}

 For $\hat{P}$ to be associated to an observable quantity we first require that in an eigenstate to $\hat{P}$ the eigenvalue can be measured.
+The momentum eigenstates are the Fourier modes or ``plane waves'' characterized by $p$.
 For the discrete derivative the eigenvalues of $\hat{P}$ are related to $p$ by

 Indeed, one has